ik1xpv/streamcleaner/README.md

 It would be easy to port this algorithm to other languages provided you have a numpy-equivalent array handling library and stft.

 Most of the programs provided here require a minimum of a 1 second frame to deliver good results.
-That means they are not quite realtime but 1 second delayed. realtimeentropy.py on the other hand is a 100ms delayed extraction of the entropy function without masking.
+That means they are not quite realtime but 1 second delayed or process in a 1 second frame.
+You can also try realtime.py for a version that considers 180ms fragments but I do not consider it great.